7 ways to make mornings less gruelling | An easier morning routine

 Now I don’t know about you, but I am not a morning person!
-I’ve been making some gradual changes this year so I thought I’d share some of the things that have made my early starts easier to bear!
+I have been making some gradual changes to my morning routine though so I thought I’d share some of the things that have made my early starts easier to bear…

 Do as much preparation as you can the night before